 There are so many laws and regulations on the books these days (some obsolete) that it's hardly to be expected that the police know each and every one of them.
 Although it's their job to know, often City Hall will back them up when a minor infraction of booting a busker off their pitch occurs.

-By busking a city whose policemen are not familiar with the local laws, you may find yourself being harassed by Officer Friendly's default answer.
+By busking a city whose policemen are not totally familiar with the local laws, you may find yourself being harassed by Officer Friendly's default answer.
 Fortunately, there are a few things you can do to prepare for the inevitable.

 First, never be rude or try to show up the police.
 They are the keepers of peace in society and they are only doing what they think is right.
 Without them, there would be utter chaos.
 It's up to you to educate without offending which can be a daunting task.
+For Heaven's sake, don't quote the First Amendment!
+This is akin to arguing.

 Secondly, you've done your homework and have researched the law.
 You've found busking to be perfectly legal supporting your position.
 You've taken the time to copy the laws and make a little artistic pamphlet high-lighting them in a clear and concise manner.